Fueling the Fires of Industrialization

 Forest History Society Bibliographic resources on forestry, conservation and environmental history.

-North Carolina Forestry Association “Goods from the Woods” contains information on forest products.
+North Carolina Forestry Association “Goods from the Woods” poster contains information on forest products.

 The Library of Congress (American Memory) Extensive collection of railroad maps from 1828-1900.